webbasedcode/documentation/doc/user_stories/COD58.md

 # User Story description: As a programmer i want to be able to manage the docker containers manually for test purposes
-> voorbeeld: Userstory description: As a programmer I want to be able to delete a file

 ## Info